·

 Why Use A Mind Map

-Sometimes when you have something on your mind you just keep thinking and thinking, but the solution doesn’t present itself.
+Sometimes, when you have something on your mind, you just keep thinking and thinking, but the solution doesn’t present itself.

-In these situations, it might be a good idea to offload your problems on the paper and let your brain take a break and work on the solution in the background.
+In these situations, it might be a good idea to offload your problems on paper and let your brain take a break and work on the solution in the background.
 Believe me, this is the best way to escape a block.

 Of course, my favorite thing about a mind map is how easy it is to organize all your ideas.